Praz18/introduction/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Execute Instructions
 Executable as an HTML file or through URL.
-All projects available on "praz18.github.io".
+All projects available from "praz18.github.io".